-Managing Director and Chief Executive Officer Richard was appointed as Chief Executive Officer in August 2012.
-Richard was previously Non-Executive Director on the RungePincockMinarco Limited Board Directors.
+Managing Director and Chief Executive Officer

+Richard was appointed as Chief Executive Officer in August 2012.
+Richard was previously Non-Executive Director а on the RungePincockMinarco Limited Board of Directors.
 Richard was former Non-Executive Chairman and Chief Executive Officer of eServGlobal Limited.
-He has more than 20 years management of experience in telecommunications, software and investment.
+He has more than 20 of management experience years in telecommunications, software and investment.
 He is a founding partner of MHB Holdings.
 Richard has extensive knowledge of the mining and technology space and proven track record of running global businesses and creating shareholder value.
 Richard was formerly CEO of Mincom.
 Australia's largest enterprise software company.
 Richard has also held the role of Senior Vice President, International at J D Edwards.